Safety » 8

 Much has changed in safety awareness since the last-generation GMT900 pickups made their debut in 2006.
 The previous trucks weren't exactly top performers in crash tests; they earned four stars overall from the federal government but were brought down especially by their 'acceptable' IIHS side results and 'marginal' IIHS roof strength rating.

 With an improved frame, an all-new cab structure, and repositioned pillars, as well as a revised seating position and more safety equipment, the 2014 Chevy Silverado provides much-improved protection.
 The NHTSA says it's worth a five-star overall rating in crew-cab models, the best performance of any full-size pickup truck on the market.
-The IIHS hasn't reported crash-test scores as of yet, however.
+The IIHS has also given the Silverado its top 'good' scores in most categories, although it hasn't yet rated these trucks in the small overlap frontal test.

 Standard safety equipment includes StabiliTrak with Trailer Sway Control, plus Hill Start Assist, as well as head-curtain side airbags with rollover protection.